Improved information criteria for Bayesian model averaging in lattice field theory: Introduction

 where $k$ is the number of model parameters, $d_{\C}$ is the number of cut data points, and the other symbols (defined in \cref{sec:least_squares}) represent various derivatives of $\chi^2$ functions.
 For use in model averaging, all of these ICs should also include a model prior probability term $-2\log \pr(M_\mu)$ when it is non-constant, see \cref{subsec:review}.

-The above formulas are approximate, based on expansion of integrals in the inverse sample size $1/N$.
+The above formulas for BPIC and PPIC are approximate, based on expansion of integrals in the inverse sample size $1/N$, as discussed in \cref{sec:least_squares}.
 For the BPIC and PPIC, we recommend the use of these formulas combined with an ``optimal truncation'' prescription, explained in \cref{subsec:super}, based on the theory of superasymptotics.
 In the numerical tests we have performed, optimal truncation improves the agreement of these formulas with direct numerical evaluation of the associated integral formulas.
 Optimal truncation has the additional practical benefit of ensuring that the sum appearing in the PPIC only includes logarithms with positive argument, so that the formula is always well-defined.

 In order to understand the practical performance of these ICs, we carry out numerical tests on both synthetic data and on real lattice QCD data.
 As we will see, based on both theoretical considerations and numerical performance, the PPIC is generally the most attractive information criterion for Bayesian model averaging.
 The BAIC, although its performance in terms of uncertainty is somewhat worse in certain tests, is by far the simplest IC and often gives indistinguishable results from the more complex and expensive to calculate PPIC.
 Based on these results, we recommend the PPIC as the primary information criteria for Bayesian model averaging in all cases, with BAIC as a backup option in use cases where computing the PPIC is impractical.
+The BPIC is more aggressive in penalizing model complexity, particularly in the context of data subset selection, which can lead to statistically significant biases at finite sample size as seen in our numerical examples in \cref{sec:num-tests}.
+As a result, we do not generally recommend the use of BPIC in practice.